xspize/brand-yourself-assessment/README.md

 </p>
 Since the name of the company will be Odyssey I wanted the logo to have something to do with going on an adventure, traveling of some kind, but not too much because this is supposed to be a digital designer company not a travel agency.

 I used Adobe XD to transform those sketches into real designs using the pen tool.
-Since I also needed to gather some feedback from other people to reach a final conclusion on which one I should use.
+Since I also need to gather feedback from other people to help me find the ideal design.

 ## Typography
 The font I am using is __Anders__ made by Tom Anders.
-I made the decision of using this font before I started the designs in Adobe XD.
+I made the decision of using this font before I started working in Adobe XD.
 I wanted to make sure I could find the right font to use before starting anything else.
 Tom Anders has a behance.net profile (https://www.behance.net/tomanders) and he shares some of his creations for free.

 <p align="center">